-All three investment management fees and the ACD fee are fixed percentage charges meaning there are no opportunities for savings going forward should the Fund grow in size.
-The ancillary charges2 of the Fund represent 13 basis points3.
+UBS's investment management fee is also tiered meaning that there are opportunities for savings going forward should their portion of the Fund grow in size.

+The ancillary charges2 of the Fund represent 6 basis points3.
 Some of these costs are fixed and as the Fund grows in size, may result in a small reduction in the basis point cost of these services.